You have the idea and the words to explain a process or a task, but it's more difficult to communicate than you thought.

 2: Record your screen or yourself

 Before you let your mind worry about having the right tools and equipment, good content doesn't require expensive equipment.
-There are free tools online like Kapwing that offers both a screen recorder and camera you can use to make your instructional video.
+There are free video editors online like Kapwing that offers both a screen recorder and camera you can use to make your instructional video.

 Screen recorder and camera